Wolf in sheep's clothing

 And there’s nothing more dangerous to sheep than a ravening wolf.
 A prophet is meant to feed the sheep with the word of God.
 False prophets feed on the sheep, all the while masquerading as one of them.

 This is the chilling truth about the church’s greatest earthly enemies.
 They come from within.
 The hypocrites wear a Christian mask.
 The wolves wear sheep’s clothing.
 They appear innocent.
 They appear to belong.
 Yet underneath there is devastating violence and murder.

-Imagine a wolf luring another sheep to itself, mimicking its mother’s bleating.
+Imagine a wolf luring another sheep to itself, mimicking its mother’s bleeting.
 Imagine the sheep blissfully unaware of the danger.
 Now imagine the frenzy and blood of a vicious attack.
 What have we just witnessed?
 A Sunday sermon.
 A best-selling book.
 An archbishop’s address.
 A popular conference speaker.
 Simply the speaking of lies in God’s name.
 And the flock is torn apart.

 How seriously do you take false teaching?
 Is it simply a doctrinal miscalculation?
 Merely damaging for the church’s credibility?
 No, it’s life or death.
 Because the word of Christ is life or death (v24-27).

 Next time, we’ll see how to spot such wolves.